BdMdesigN/Igiload-Reloaded/README.md

 go in your mission folder and open the init.sqf with a Editor and put the following line at the top in your init.sqf file:

-// to work correctly the following line must be on the top in your init.sqf execVM "addons\Igiload\IgiLoadInit.sqf";
+// to work correctly the following line must be on the top in your init.sqf:

+execVM "addons\Igiload\IgiLoadInit.sqf";

 now download Igiload-Reloaded and unzip it.
 Now go in the Arma3_Server -> mpmissions -> Exile.YourMap folder and copy the addons folder in your Mission root.
 PBO your Mission and upload the Mission on your Server.